Netflix-Skunkworks/raven-sqs-proxy/README.md

 ## Installation:
-1. `pip` install this
-1. Make a Python 3 virtual environment
+1. Make and activate a Python virtual environment
-1. Run `sqsproxy` with the required parameters
+1. Run `pip install raven_sqs_proxy` to install this
+1. Hopefully you are running with on-instance AWS IAM role credentials.
+Otherwise, you will need to export them into your environment.
+1. Run `sqsproxy --queue-name NAME-OF-QUEUE --queue-region QUEUE-REGION --queue-account AWS_ACCOUNT_ID_OF_QUEUE`

 That's it.